In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 Click here to download the blank school supply shopping list that’s pictured below!

-Pin the image if you want to save the list for later, or share on Facebook if you think others might find it useful.
+Pin the image below if you want to save the list for later, or share on Facebook if you think others might find it useful.

 Also, come find me on Instagram & say hi.
-I’d love to hear your favorite homeschooling supplies if I’m missing any!!